nemal34/beyondthehorizon_wj/README_official.md

 - Launch **BethINI** from MO2 and follow the [Game Settings section from The Midnight Ride](https://themidnightride.moddinglinked.com/mo2.html#GameSettings) to set your game settings (Start at Step #8).
 - If you are using an **ultrawide** monitor, you will need to enable the **Ultra Wide Interface (21x9)** mod in the left pane of MO2.
 Make sure it is loaded **below** Horizon.
 - Launch **F4SE** from MO2:
-    - If you're using the **Steam** version of FO4, a command prompt will appear on the first launch and run the downgrader.
-Press Enter to launch the game when the following message appears: *"Patching successful.
-You may close the patcher now."*.\
+    - If you're using the **Steam** version of FO4, a command prompt will appear on the first launch and run the downgrader.\
     The game will now be downgraded but your game files will be intact thanks to Root Builder.
     - If you're using the **GOG** version, the downgrade will be skipped and the game will launch.
 - That's it.
 Enjoy Horizon!